The Role of Medical Transcription in EHR Implementation

 Assistance in digital documentation of all data

-With the assistance of medical transcription service providers, all pre-existing data related to hospital records, patients can be converted in to digital format facilitating EHR adoption.
-This in turn would bring in a standardized health documentation process and allow exchange of all information in a secured manner.
+With the assistance of medical transcription service providers, all pre-existing data related to hospital records, patients can be converted into digital format facilitating EHR adoption.
+This, in turn, would bring in a standardized health documentation process and allow an exchange of all information in a secured manner.
 This will also enable generation of quick reports and access to patient data within a short time.

 Medical transcriptionists are highly trained professional and adhere to strict practices so as to produce very accurate documents.
 Most professional agencies offering medical and audio transcription service assure up to 98% accuracy as well as quick turnaround time.